marktubu/Unix/DB/readme.md

+This is the 'Let's Build a Simple Database' tutorial.

+All code here is writen in C.

-create test.c to verify that the backspace can not work properly when getline funciton is called
+Create test.c to verify that the backspace can not work properly when getline funciton is called.